 Storing the data in a shared directory

 Another way to make your data available to all GIS server machines is to use the operating system tools to share the directory in which the data is stored.
-Shared network directories are commonly referred to with NFS mounted folders, which contain the name of the server (for example, /net/myserver/opt/local/data).
-When you use NFS paths to reference your data, all GIS server machines will look to the correct machine for the data.
+Shared directories are commonly referred to with Universal Naming Convention (UNC) paths, which contain the name of the server (for example, \\myServer\data).
+When you use UNC paths to reference your data, all GIS server machines will look to the correct machine for the data.

-If you store your GIS resources in shared directories, remember that all data source paths within the resource must also use NFS paths or relative paths.
-For example, if your map document contains layers from three feature classes, the paths to those feature classes must be NFS or relative paths.
+If you store your GIS resources in shared directories, remember that all data source paths within the resource must also use UNC paths or relative paths.
+For example, if your map document contains layers from three feature classes, the paths to those feature classes must be UNC or relative paths.

 Although shared network folders are convenient for referencing data, they require network traffic and can introduce performance bottlenecks that would not otherwise exist when accessing the data through local paths.

-Many GIS shops store large data collections in a relational database management system (RDBMS) such as DB2, Informix, Netezza, Oracle, or PostgreSQL.
-Esri natively supports these databases, which provides a way to conveniently organize and use spatial data from an RDBMS in ArcGIS.
+Many GIS shops store large data collections in a relational database management system (RDBMS) such as SQL Server or Oracle.
+Esri ArcSDE provides a way to conveniently organize and use spatial data from an RDBMS in ArcGIS.

 Grant the ArcGIS Server account permissions to your data

 When you log in to your own computer, the account name you use gives you access to all your files and folders on the computer.
 No one else can access your data unless you allow them to.
 The same holds true for your GIS data.
 The ArcGIS Server account needs to have at least read permissions to any data that you use in your services.
 In some scenarios where edits are occurring, it may also need to have write permissions.